ArmynC/ArminC-AutoExec/.github/CONTRIBUTING.md

 Any critical issues should be submitted directly to the [contact](https://github.com/ArmynC/ArminC-AutoExec/blob/master/docs/README.md#support).

-In order to determine whether you are dealing with a critical issue, ask yourself these two questions:
+In order to determine whether you are dealing with a major issue, ask yourself these two questions:
 * There is a significant negative change in the gameplay?
 * Is there any important value mistyped (like network, frame rate, mouse)?

 If the answer to either of those two questions is "yes", then you're probably dealing with a critical issue.
-Note that even if you answer "no" to both questions, you may still be dealing with a critical issue, so if you're unsure, just [contact me](https://github.com/ArmynC/ArminC-AutoExec/blob/master/docs/README.md#support).
+Note that even if you answer "no" to both questions, you may still be dealing with a major issue, so if you're unsure, just [contact me](https://github.com/ArmynC/ArminC-AutoExec/blob/master/docs/README.md#support).

 Before you submit an issue, [search](https://github.com/ArmynC/ArminC-AutoExec/issues) the issues archive; maybe the issue has already been submitted or considered.
 If the issue appears to be a bug and hasn't been reported, open a [new issue](https://github.com/ArmynC/ArminC-AutoExec/issues/new).